 The city of Jerusalem was conquered in 587 BC by the Babylonians and many Israelites were sent into exile for seventy years.
 Why did this happen?
 The main historical books of the Old Testament were written to answer this question, so let’s take a closer look at them.

 God is trustworthy and His promises never fail.
 He promised Abraham that He would give him and his offspring the land of Canaan for an everlasting possession (Genesis 17:8).
 After 400 years in Egypt, the people of Israel journeyed forty years through the desert until they reached the promised land.
-Led by Joshua, they conquered the land west of the Jordan and banned the cities of the Canaanites.
+Led by Joshua, they conquered the land west of the Jordan and devoted the cities of the Canaanites to destruction.

 At the end of Joshua’s life, he could tell them that “not one word has failed of all the good things that the Lord your God promised concerning you.
 All have come to pass for you; not one of them has failed” (Joshua 23:14).
 However, about 6 centuries later the capital cities Samaria and Jerusalem were destroyed, the land of Israel ruined and the upper class of society was led captive to the East, to Babylon.
 How come?